 Let us examine a food like lettuce, for instance.
 In the past, we had a plot and cultivated a hundred lettuces in it.
 Today, within the same land, a thousand lettuces are cultivated.
 The nutrients of the land have to be split to a thousand lettuces instead of a hundred, as it happened once.

 In order to have production, the use of fertilizers that restore the necessary components of the soil is unavoidable.
-In no case can fertilizers provide the 92 elements available in nature, though.
-The conventional cultivations enrich soil using three basic components for plant growth (nitrogen, potassium and phosphorus) whereas the best biological cultivations reach up to merely sixteen.
+In no case can fertilizers provide the 92 minerals available in nature, though.
+The conventional cultivations enrich soil using three basic minerals for plant growth (nitrogen, potassium and phosphorus) whereas the best biological cultivations reach up to merely sixteen.

 In order to receive the nutrients a lettuce provided us only fifty years ago, today we have to consume ten.

 However, this is not easy to achieve.
 The same applies to the rest of the foods we consume, either vegetal or animal.

 So our cells, do not receive and do not dispose of the elements they need to function.
 Gradually, deficiencies are created at a cellular and molecular level.

 Components that should be within the cell are now absent.
 Of course, life never depends on one metabolic pathway.
 There are alternatives.
 But the second alternative is never as efficient as the first one.